jay-cee-begs/suite2p_cascade/README.md

 From here you will then create a new environment using python 3.7 (conda create -n Cascade python=3.7)

---Then navigate to the local cascade repository (most likely in ..\Documents\GitHub\Cascade) and install the setup.py file as an editable installation
+--Then navigate to the local cascade repository (most likely in ..\Documents\GitHub\Cascade) using cd and the directory you want to navigate to

+To install cascade, then run pip install -e . within the forked and cloned local repository

 **NOTE**: in order for this to work properly, you will have to install the language Rust (using all of the default options) if it is not installed already (https://rustup.rs/) and enabled Desktop development with C++ in Visual Studio (https://visualgdb.com/support/getvcpp/)

 Alternatively: you can follow the installation instructions in the Cascade master repository (https://github.com/HelmchenLabSoftware/Cascade)

-# INSTALLING DATA_ENV
+# INSTALLING DATA_ENV for plotting
 - for statannotations it is advised to install getzzes frk instead: pip3 install git+https://github.com/getzze/statannotations.git@compat-seaborn-13

-you can create the environment
+you can create the environment for plotting (conda create -n <your_env_name>)

-conda env create -n data_env -f statannotations-req.txt
+- for statannotations it is advised to install getzzes frk instead: pip3 install git+https://github.com/getzze/statannotations.git@compat-seaborn-13

 # Environment pip editable installations